JUGG097/Dev-Challenges-ImageUploader-Express-BE/README.md

-# Image Uploader Express Backend Project (The backend for the Image Uploader Website deployed [here](https://imageuploader-adeoluwa.netlify.app/).)
+# Image Uploader Express Backend Project (The backend for the Image Uploader Website developed [here](https://github.com/JUGG097/Dev-Challenges-ImageUploader-React-FE).)

 This project was developed using `Node` v "^16.13.0", `Express` v "^4.16.1", `Multer` v "^1.4.4", `Form-data` v "^4.0.0", and `Cloudinary` v "^1.29.1" libraries.

-Deployed on a `Digital Oceans` Droplet using `Github Actions` for CI/CD.
+Can be deployed on a `Digital Oceans` Droplet using `Github Actions` for CI/CD.

-The Image Uploader Website was deployed with `Netlify` link [here](https://imageuploader-adeoluwa.netlify.app/).
+The Image Uploader Website can be deployed with `Netlify`.

 Figma design was provided by [devChallenges.io](https://devchallenges.io/).